Interpersonal Skills Including Communication Skills For UPSC Exam

 Interpersonal skills are the skills that a person uses to interact with other people.
 It is also sometimes called communication skills.
-Positive interpersonal skills increase the productivity of the organization since the number of conflicts are reduced.
+Positive interpersonal skills increase the productivity of the organization since the number of conflicts is reduced.
 It also allows communication to be easy and comfortable.

 Some ways to improve interpersonal skills are:

-- Think positive and maintain good relationship.
+- Think positive and maintain a good relationship.